rochellev/animal-crossing-app/README.md

 ## Rochelle Roberts Crain

 <div align="center">
-<p>Your path to a Bellionaire starts now!</p>
+<p>Your path to becoming a Bellionaire starts now!</p>
 	<img src="./stonk_meme.jpg" alt="stonk-meme"
 	title="StonkMeme" width="460" height="300" />
 </div>

 ## Description

 Turnip Stonk is a React Native mobile app to help users take advantage of the Turnip Stock Market in Animal Crossing New Horizons.
-[Turnip Prophet](https://github.com/mikebryant/ac-nh-turnip-prices) developed the algorithms used in this app.
+[Turnip Prophet](https://github.com/mikebryant/ac-nh-turnip-prices) developed this algorithm where given some information of past patterns and current prices, it predicts future turnip prices.
+Users can make use these predictions to better inform their moves in the Turnip Market to improve profit margins.

+My primary goal for developing this app was to build something fun, useful and a little silly.
+After completing this app, I feel more experience and comfortable with the fundamentals of React Native and Redux.
+Though I moved on before I published the app, I included screen shots of the app for easy viewing.

-## App Design
+## Design

 <div align="center">
 <span>